PUBLIC SPEAKING ANXIETY: 8 STEPS FOR CONTROLLING THE FEAR

 ‘The Thing We Fear More than Death’, Psychology Today

 According to Dr. Corston, speaking in public triggers heart palpitations, anxiety and dread because we are afraid of rejection.
-This fear is not simply a fear of embarrassment or judgment, it is a fear of rejection from the group, fear of being ostracized and left to defend for ourselves.
+This fear of public speaking is not simply a fear of embarrassment or judgment, it is a fear of rejection from the group, fear of being ostracized and left to defend for ourselves.

 A little stress is a good thing: Physiological Arousal and Speech Anxiety